wagneraljr/AttEAGNN/README.md

 4. If you have already run the experiments, execute the training in `train_models.py` only for your model and run the `plot_graphics.py` script.
 Otherwise, run the `run_experiments.sh` including your model.

-5. View the graphs in the `results/` folder.
+5. View the graphics in the `results/` folder.